 - Involvement of personal information subjects: the personal information processor must provide personal information subjects with methods of accessing, modifying and deleting their own personal information, and withdrawing their consent and cancelling their own account and making complaints.

 Automated processing, profiling and data analytics

 Under Chinese law, there are no comprehensive rules governing the use of automated processing, profiling and data analytics.
 In the area of e-commerce, the E-Commerce Law provides that e-commerce businesses must provide customers with search results for goods and services based on consumers’ preferences as well as options that have not been customised and targeted, to ‘respect and equally protect the legitimate rights and interests of consumer’.

-The Specification is more specific.
-It provides that restrictions on the use of user profiling for the data controller include:
+The Specification sets forth more detailed rules for profiling, which provides that restrictions on the use of user profiling for the personal information processor include:

 - the description of the characteristics of the personal information subject in the user profiling should not contain: